Movies That Are Realistic About Addiction

 Trainspotting: Two Signs Of The Addiction Coin

 1996’s British comedy-drama, Trainspotting, was directed by Danny Boyle and stars Ewan McGregor as Renton.
-Renton and his friends are Heroin users living in Edinburgh, Scotland.
-The film follows Renton’s attempts to quit using Heroin.
+Renton and his friends are heroin users living in Edinburgh, Scotland.
+The film follows Renton’s attempts to quit using heroin.
 In doing so, the movie shows the misery, social destruction, and death that can result from substance use.
 The substance use addressed in Trainspotting is still a major problem in Scotland which has the highest drug related death rate in Europe.

 Some have criticized this film for glamorizing substance use.
 Boyle has defended his choices in his movie about addiction by saying that he wanted to show why people do drugs and how temporary euphoric effects lead to awful outcomes.
 The adverse effects of substance use can be seen in the realistic withdrawal scenes in the movie.
-The film also comments on the use of substances as a form of escapism when the characters use Heroin in response to a tragic event that was caused by their substance use.
+The film also comments on the use of substances as a form of escapism when the characters use heroin in response to a tragic event that was caused by their substance use.

 Seeking Treatment